 Kristoff: (he's just caught Olaf's head, and replies in deadpan) You're creepy. *toss* Anna: I don't want him! *toss back*

-When Olaf offered to distract Marshmallow, his torso and legs ran off without his head.
+When Olaf offers to distract Marshmallow, his torso and legs flee without his head.

 *Thump* Olaf: This just got a whole lot harder.